MicrosoftDocs/windows-dev-docs/windows-apps-src/monetize/create-a-project-and-define-remote-variables-in-the-dev-center-dashboard.md

   3. When you are done adding variables, click **Save**.
 3. In the **SDK integration** section, make note of the [Project ID](run-app-experiments-with-a-b-testing.md#terms) value.
 When you [code your app for experimentation](code-your-experiment-in-your-app.md), you must reference this project ID in your code so you can receive variation data and report view and conversion events to Dev Center.

+> [!NOTE]
->**Note**&nbsp;&nbsp;You cannot edit, add, or remove remote variables while an experiment in the project is active.
+> You cannot edit, add, or remove remote variables while an experiment in the project is active.
 This limitation helps protect the integrity of the data for the control group for the active experiment.

 ## Next steps